spacetelescope/imexam/docs/imexam/current_capability.rst

     See the DS9 XPA documentation for more examples.

 **unlearn** ():
-    reset all the imexam default parameters
+    Reset all the imexam default parameters

 **get_data_filename** ():
-    return the filename for the data in the current window
+    Return the filename for the data in the current window

     ::